medvednikov/v2/tutorials/building_a_simple_web_blog_with_vweb/README.md

 ```

 ```
-Running a Vweb app on http://localhost:8081 ...
+Running a Veb app on http://localhost:8081 ...
 ```

-Vweb helpfully provided a link, open http://localhost:8081/ in your browser:
+Veb helpfully provided a link, open http://localhost:8081/ in your browser:

 <img width=662 src="https://github.com/vlang/v/blob/master/tutorials/building_a_simple_web_blog_with_vweb/img/hello.png?raw=true">

-The `App` struct is an entry point of our web application.
-If you have experience
+The App struct holds shared application data, while Context handles per-request data and embeds
+`veb.Context` for response methods like `.text()`.

-with an MVC web framework, you can think of it as a controller.
-(Vweb is
+If you have experiencewith an MVC web framework, you can think of it as a controller.
+(Veb is
 not an MVC framework however.)
-It embeds the vweb Context object, that's why we get access
-to methods like `.text()`.

 As you can see, there are no routing rules.
 The `index()` action handles the `/` request by default.
 Vweb often uses convention over configuration and adding a new action requires